 - Contaminants detected in the water within the past five years are included in the enclosed report.
 Only the most recent results will be shown if multiple samples are taken during five years.
-Earlier monitoring results are available on our website, www.haydenirrigation.com; click Drinking Water Quality Report under Your Water and select the desired year for information. - The District had no monitoring violation for coliform bacteriological sampling presence in 2023. - Rest assured, the District is committed to your water safety.
+Earlier monitoring results are available on our website, www.haydenirrigation.com; click Drinking Water Quality Report under Your Water and select the desired year for information. - The District had no monitoring violations or coliform bacteriological sampling presence in 2024. - Rest assured, the District is committed to your water safety.
 We will continue to low-dose disinfect (chlorinate) our system annually in October for one week to ensure our staff is adequately trained and our equipment is working correctly.
 The District staff will quickly flush the chlorine out of the system the following week.
 If your water has an odor or taste after November 1st, please call or email the District office.
 The District contact information is listed above. - The water we provide is "moderately hard" to "hard," as the last table of this report indicates.
-If you prefer softer water, a water softener may be an option. - We are thrilled to announce that the District's new elevated reservoir will be operational in 2023.
-This is a significant milestone, and we extend our heartfelt thanks to our customers for their unwavering support. - The District, with a clear vision for the future, received a 1.7 million dollar grant to help replace, relocate and loop our trunk line out of backyards and into the public right of way.
+If you prefer softer water, a water softener may be an option. - The District, with a clear vision for the future, received a \$1.7 million grant to help replace, relocate, and loop our trunk line out of backyards and into the public right of way.
 We understand the inconvenience of road construction.
 Please be assured, we are working diligently to minimize disruption, and it will be over before you know it.

-2023 Annual Drinking Water Quality Report
+2024 Annual Drinking Water Quality Report

 This report is designed to inform you about the water quality and the service we deliver daily.
-We aim to provide our customers with a safe and dependable drinking water supply.
-We want you to understand our efforts to continually improve and protect our water resources.
+We strive to deliver a safe and reliable drinking water supply to our customers.
+We want you to understand our efforts to improve and protect our water resources continually.
 This report covers the period from January to December 2023.